ISSI-EMIC-Team-522-2021/ISSI_Workshop1/Schedule.md

 1:15 – 5:00 Continuation of topics
 EMIC wave relationship with other magnetospheric boundaries - Lauren can hopefully join.

+6:00 ISSI Dinner for all at location (all other teams and ISSI Personal will be invited to attend)

 ## Friday:
 8:00 – Breakfast/networking/get to know your team